An old post:

-I have just started my way through St. Athanasius’ On the Incarnation to help with my Advent reflections.
+Reading through St. Athanasius’ book, On the Incarnation, is a great help during Advent and Christmas just as reading through Martin Hengel’s Crucifixion is helpful for Lent.
 For Athanasius, the study of theology always leads to worship and wonder – or maybe it is better said that for him theology and worship are intertwined.
 His words are in bold italics below.

 Now, Macarius, true lover of Christ, we must take a step further in the faith of our holy religion, and consider also the Word’s becoming Man and His divine Appearing in our midst.
 That mystery the Jews traduce, the Greeks deride, but we adore; and your own love and devotion to the Word will also be the greater, because in His Manhood He seems so little worth.
 For it is a fact that the more unbelievers pour scorn on Him, so much the more does He make His Godhead evident (page 25).